xitu/gold-miner/article/2020/what-does-serverless-actually-mean.md

 This is where the name **serverless** comes from.
 You, as a user of server power, don’t have to think about the servers that are working behind the scenes.
 But they are still there!

----

 ## So What’s the Catch?

 So why isn’t everything serverless?
 It seems like everyone would win because we don’t end up with wasted server time.

 But it isn’t that simple.
-Behind the scenes, the serverless provider is still doing the same thing as the traditional model. ****And it won’t become magically perfectly granular.
+Behind the scenes, the serverless provider is still doing the same thing as the traditional model.
+And it won’t become magically perfectly granular.

 The serverless provider — meaning a service like AWS Lambda, Cloudflare, Azure, and Google Cloud — is still scaling up and down, and allocating boxes to work that goes up and down.
 And sometimes they will have unused servers.
 And someone still has to pay for the servers, whether they are unused or not.